Using the Optional T-locks with the Single Channel MF Film Holderä

 Originally, the holder was designed to be used with 2 or 3 T-locks.
 Don’t use more than 3 at one time because it could torque the holder too much.
 During development, a T-Lock was tested by properly inserting and removing it 175+ times in the same area inside the film holder channel without suffering a noticeable decrease in T-Lock’s holding power against the sides of the film holding channel.

-dictates that to avoid damaging your film, it is imperative you let the T-Lock
+sense dictates that to avoid damaging your film, it is imperative you let the

-come into contact with the film only in the frame gaps between the images as
+T-Lock come into contact with the film only in the frame gaps between the

-If an adjustment is needed, pull the T-Lock out and then reposition
+adjustment is needed, pull the T-Lock out and then reposition items into the

-to scan only one or two frames, you can “mask off” just the frames you wish to
+you plan to scan only one or two frames, you can “mask off” just the frames you

-that by placing the T-Lock right up against/next to the frames to be scanned,
+this is that by placing the T-Lock right up against/next to the frames to be

 T-lock across the top end of the film channel (where it can lock and fully